gotthardp/lorawan-server/README.md

 ## Copyright and Licensing

-The lorawan-server is distributed under the MIT License.
+The lorawan-server is distributed under the terms of the MIT License.
 See the [LICENSE](LICENSE).

 Copyright (c) 2016-2017 Petr Gotthard